ahmedd-mahmoudd/blockchain-voting-python/README.md

 * Replace "value" option in the transaction form with a hidden field with ```value="1"```
 * Remove value column from blockchain frontend.
 Add voting tally

-For an alternate explanation of blockhains, see the 3blue1brown's video https://www.youtube.com/watch?v=bBC-nXj3Ng4&frags=pl%2Cwn
+For an alternate explanation of blockhains, see 3blue1brown's video https://www.youtube.com/watch?v=bBC-nXj3Ng4&frags=pl%2Cwn

 --------------------------------